lilliancampbell07/ArchiveExplorer/README.md

 A searchable archive of historical articles from the McLean County Museum of History, powered by AI semantic search and AI summarization.

 ## Project Introduction
 "Archive Explorer" is a web-based tool for researching that was designed to help make the McLean County History Museum "Pages of the Past" articles more accessible using AI.
-This application helps researchers, students, and BloNo history buffs find artices relevant to what they're looking for, and create short summaries of lengthy articles.
-The summaries are very helpful to gain insight on exactly what is covered in an article before diving into it.
-Archive Explorer implements a search feature that processes natural language, rather than keyword matching, which makes sure that the searcher recieves all the information they want, even if they're calling it by a different name.
-The search system uses transformer-based neural networks to do this.
-These run entirely client-side, so there's no backend server or APIs required.
-This was done to make it free and fast.
+This application helps researchers, students, and BloNo history buffs find articles relevant to what they're looking for, and create short summaries of lengthy articles.
+Archive Explorer implements a search feature that processes natural language, rather than keyword matching, which makes sure that the searcher recieves all the information they want, even if they're calling it by a different name or using abbreviations.
+To do this, the search system uses transformer-based neural networks.
+Because they're transoformer based, they run entirely client-side, so there's no backend server or APIs required.
+This was done to make sure it would stay compatible with Lovable's free tier.

-## Features
+## Features Described Above
 - **AI Semantic Search**: Understands WHAT you're searching, not just exact word matches
 - **AI Summarization**: Get quick summaries of long articles
 - **Fast & Free**: Runs entirely in your browser, no backend needed

-##APIs, Models, Accounts, & Platforms

 ### Platform
 - **[Lovable](https://archiveexplorer.lovable.app/)** - This site runs entirely on Lovable.
 - **No API keys required** - All AI models run locally in the browser

 ### AI Models Used
-- **Xenova/all-MiniLM-L6-v2** - This is a sentence embedding model for the semantic search feature -- It was used in class during the RAG example.
+- **Xenova/all-MiniLM-L6-v2** - This is a sentence embedding model for the semantic search feature
   - Source: [Hugging Face](https://huggingface.co/Xenova/all-MiniLM-L6-v2)
-  - What it does: Converts text to vectors for similarity comparison
+  - What it does: Converts text to vectors for cosine similarity comparison
   - Note: It takes about 5-10 seconds to initially load, and then it is cached in the browser
-- **Xenova/distilbart-cnn-6-6** (~50MB) - Text summarization model
+- **Xenova/distilbart-cnn-6-6** - This is a text summarization model
   - Source: [Hugging Face](https://huggingface.co/Xenova/distilbart-cnn-6-6)
-  - What it does: Generates concise summaries of articles
+  - What it does: Generates concise summaries of the articles
   - Note: It takes about 10-20 seconds to initially load, and then it is cached in the browser

 ### Technologies & Frameworks